Cloudify-PS/cloudify-training-labs/lab7/README.md

 # Lab 7: Deploying Docker Containers

+**NOTE: If you currently have nodecellar installed on your manager, then uninstall it.
+Otherwise you will run into port conflicts.**

 In this lab, we will demonstrate how to deploy and install a Docker container.
 We will use a Docker version of the Nodecellar application introduced in previous labs.

 It is assumed that the `LAB_ROOT` environment variable points to the exercise's root directory.
 Otherwise, export it: